CODY LEE

 CS @ UC Riverside, graduating June 2026·Los Angeles·Open to relocation

-All four deal with messy data.
+All six deal with systems whose outputs can be silently wrong.
 Each project taught me something the next one needed.
 The arc isn't a plan — it's what happened.

-01 ChainTax Feb–Mar 2026 messy data is the real problem 02 Aether Apr 2026 LLM workflow + retrieval 03 Polymarket Apr–Jun 2026 LLM workflow + forensics 04 vLLM Forensics In Progress each carries the previous project's hard-won lesson forward
+01 ChainTax Feb–Mar 2026 messy data is the problem 02 Aether Apr 2026 workflow + retrieval 03 Polymarket Apr–Jun 2026 workflow + forensics 04 RAG Forensics 2026 measurement as the product 05 Meridian May 2026 reward verification 06 Aegis Jun 2026 each carries the previous project's hard-won lesson forward

 01 ChainTax Feb–Mar 2026